ctsit/redcap_deployment/README.md

 ## Requirements

-A user of these tools will need to download and provide their own REDCap bits, downloaded from Vanderbilt.
+A user of these tools will need to download and provide their own REDCap zip file, downloaded from Vanderbilt.
 This REDCap .zip should be placed in the root folder.
 It should not be renamed.